Reducing Waste & Recycling

 We have procedures in place to collect, transport, and dispose of waste in accordance with regional laws and regulations.
 Pilgrim’s teams have also set goals in each production facility to decrease the amount of packaging used in finished products, including waste generated and sent to landfill.

-With an adherence to our strict product safety standards mandated by the ISRI, we continue to look for opportunities to enhance our recycling practices — including exploring alternative materials with greater recyclability and technologies that help reduce packaging.
+With an adherence to our product safety standards mandated by the Institute of Scrap Recycling Industries, we continue to look for opportunities to enhance our recycling practices — including exploring alternative materials with greater recyclability and technologies that help reduce packaging.

 In 2023, Pilgrim's Mexico swapped its traditionally used Styrofoam trays for PET — which is one of the most recyclable materials that can be recycled indefinitely without losing quality – across its Just Bare product line.
+Pilgrim’s Mexico is currently working on the development of recyclable packaging materials and packaging that reduces material use.

 Circular Economy Approach